Sasa

 Choose it when sushi is the priority

 For a repeat diner, the value case is clearest if the meal is treated as a focused sushi spend.
 At this price tier, the question is whether sushi is what the table actually wants.
-The available information does not support naming specific fish, chef signatures, seating layout, or a fixed menu structure, so the practical advice is simple: go in for sushi, not for unverified extras or assumptions about the format.
+Do not plan around specific fish, chef signatures, seating layout, or a fixed menu structure; the practical advice is simple: go in for sushi, not for extras or assumptions about the format.

 How to think about the Taipei sushi shortlist